nikhil-dewangan/new3-demo/README.md

 It enables collaboration and efficient project management by storing the history of modifications.

-To load a specific version of react and react-dom, replace 18 with the version number, If you serve React from a CDN, we recommend to keep the crossorigin attribute set:
+To load a specific version of react and react-dom, replace 18 with the version number, If you serve React from a CDN, we recommend to keep the crossorigin attribute set:-

 git origin main
 Network layer